tgfrerer/island/plan.md

 	);
 ```

-Perhaps we can introduce something like a descriptor table - this could also be
+Perhaps we can introduce something like a descriptor table and descriptors can
-hashed - and descriptors can be generated upfront in vulkan from all requested
-descriptors for the frame.
+be generated upfront in vulkan from all requested descriptors for the frame.

 We could use this descriptor table with VkDescriptorUpdateTemplateKHR, so that
-we don't have to create write descriptors for everything.
+we don't have to create separate write descriptors for everything.

 ### In Vulkan, how is a resource bound to a pipeline?